magnetikonline/php-twitter-classes/README.md

 # PHP Twitter utility classes
-PHP classes for reading a users timeline and rendering the results to valid HTML5 markup.
+PHP classes for reading a user's timeline and rendering the results to valid HTML5 markup.
 Built against the current (as of March 2014) Twitter [REST API v1.1](https://dev.twitter.com/docs/api/1.1) which has now superseded the disabled 1.0 API.

 - [Requirements](#requirements)
 - [Twitter\UserTimeline()](#twitterusertimeline)